On this page:

 Our church is organized as a Missouri non-profit corporation under Chapter 355 of the Missouri Statutes.
 Our basic governing documents are our Corporate Charter and Bylaws.
 The Board of Trustees adopts Board Policies to flesh out the details of church management.

 An Annual Congregational Meeting is held in April, May or June each year to hear reports from the president, the minister and staff members, review the past year’s financial report, elect new members to the Board of Trustees, adopt the budget for the next fiscal year starting July 1, and conduct any other business specified in the notice of the meeting.

 In the past, a Leadership Council reporting to the board supervised many church committees and activities, and certain staff members reported directly to the board.
 In 2010-11, the Board of Trustees created a Governance Task Force to review and recommend changes to the church’s organizational structure.
 The new structure, called “policy governance,” is depicted below.
 It assigns a policy-making and resource-providing role to the board and designates the minister as “chief of staff” – that is, supervisor of staff members and volunteers.
 The minister also performs traditional pastoral duties.

 The graphic below fleshes out the organizational structure and shows the lines of communication.
-Note that the groups shown in the middle of the chart are “hybrid” bodies that serve and report both to the minister and the board.
+Note that the Safer Congregation Committee shown in the middle of the chart is a “hybrid” body that serves and reports both to the minister and the board.